Toaster22/Azure-Basic-to-Standard-LB-Upgrade-output-example/README.md

 The last two lines confirm the check has completed and that basic-lb-test2 a valid migration target.

 ## Starting the migration
+The migration can be started by removing the -validateScenarioOnly:$true switch from the last command.

 >[!NOTE]
 > The duration of the upgrade process will depend on several factors.
 > My upgrade only took a couple minutes but my configuration was very basic.

-While the process is running we will see two lines about JSON output.
-The output will use your load balancer's name and the date.
-The file starting with 'State' can be used for a few things, such as validating a completed migration.
-The ARMTemplate file is an ARM template of the original deployment.
-You can keep this in case you need to deploy the Basic SKU LB again before the retirement date.
+The process will output two lines with JSON file names.
+The file starting with 'State' can be used for post-validation.
+The ARMTemplate file is an ARM template of the Basic SKU deployment.
+You can keep this in case you need to deploy the Basic SKU LB again before the retirement date - September 30, 2025.
 ```PowerShell
 JSON backup Basic Load Balancer to file /home/USER/State_LB_basic-lb-test2_Lab_20250605T1825432837.json Completed
 [Information]:[BackupBasicLoadBalancer] Completed export Basic Load Balancer ARM template to path '/home/USER/ARMTemplate_basic-lb-test2_Lab_20250605T1825432837.json'...